Projects

 This game prompted Kiribati youth to ‘explore’ and ‘report’ to a person how they felt about the proposed conceptual design for the Kiribati Youth Learning Centre.
 By asking open-ended questions regarding colour, spatial qualities, functionality for activities and cultural adequacy, it allows for a wider variety of responses and provides youth the agency to raise concepts the designers may not have thought of.
 Computer games are powerful, interactive tools that allow people to explore spaces at their own pace and see the impacts of design decisions in real time.
 Some prompt questions to be discussed with facilitators/designers in the room, while others send feedback remotely.

-This game was created in collaboration with FIELD Studio of Architecture + Urbanism and ChildFund NZ.
+In collaboration with Field Studio of Architecture + Urbanism and ChildFund NZ

 the youth hub